- Sojourner Truth’s real name was Isabella Baumfree.

 Download the Sojourner Truth Worksheet

-This premium worksheet is free for Premium members to download and use in the classroom to increase your Sojourner Truth knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Sojourner Truth knowledge.Download